isaacnmm/pestpolicy-hugo2XX/content/posts/best-mosquito-yard-spray/index.md

 ##  [**5.
 Summit Mosquito Barrier Spray**](https://www.amazon.com/dp/B00B7WO1P0/?tag=p-policy-20)

-If you want a mosquito spray to cover a large area, summit mosquito barrier spray has got you covered - allowing effective [**mosquito m**anagement](https://repository.arizona. edu/handle/10150/625410).
-The active ingredient is permethrin, which is known for its long residual effects after being applied.
+If you want a mosquito spray to cover a large area, summit mosquito barrier spray has got you covered - allowing effective [**mosquito m**anagement](https://repository.arizona.edu/handle/10150/625410).The active ingredient is permethrin, which is known for its long residual effects after being applied.
 In fact, it can keep your yard free from pests for a period of four weeks.

 Its available in half a gallon bottle, which is enough to cover 10 000 square feet.